mbidinlib/recodespecify/README.md

 ## Overview

-Data officers/Managers might want to convert a dataset with repeat groups from long to wide This stata program de-identify data and labels some variables
+During data cleaning, data officers/Managers might want to recode other specify in an excel sheet and apply to a stata dataset.
+This program will read the recodes from the excel file and apply it to the data

 ## installation(Beta)